-- The Committee determined that the measure specifications were precise and the specifications were consistent with the evidence presented. - The measure was tested for reliability at the measure score level using the beta binomial method.
-The Committee concluded the measure was reliable, as the majority of reliability ratings for the different health plans were greater than 0.96. - The measure was tested for validity using a Pearson correlation test.
+- The Committee had questions about the numerator's inclusion of patients on angiotensin converting enzyme inhibitors (ACEI) or angiotensin-receptor blockers (ARB) being noted as sufficient screening for nephropathy.
+A patient could be on these medications for a condition other than nephropathy.
+The Committee concluded that most practitioners would be monitoring nephropathy for individuals on these medications. - The Committee had questions about the numerator's inclusion of patients with end stage renal disease or those utilizing renal replacement therapy.
+Members were concerned that this inclusion would not accurately reflect the quality of care for patients at risk for nephropathy.
+The Committee discussed the purpose of this measure and clarified that this measure focuses solely on whether patients are being evaluated for nephropathy.
+The management of care quality should be captured in a different measure.
+The developer also noted that this measure is used as part of a bundle of measures to assess overall diabetes care quality. - A Committee member suggested for future development that glomerular filtration rate (GFR) be included in the numerator.
+The developer is working with the National Kidney Foundation on measures in this area. - The measure was tested for reliability at the level of the measure score using the beta binomial method.
+The Committee concluded the measure was reliable, as the majority of reliability ratings for the different health plans and physicians were greater than 0.9. - The measure was tested for validity using a Pearson correlation test.
 The Committee agreed that testing results showed relevant association with other measures of quality in NCQA's Diabetes Recognition Program (DRP), which NCQA hypothesized to be related measures in the DRP and that the measure has sufficient validity.
 Face validity was also assessed with several panels of experts from diverse backgrounds.
-The panel of experts concluded with that the measure as specified is measuring what it intends to measure and that the results of the measurement allow users to make the correct conclusions about the quality of care that is provided and will accurately differentiate quality across providers. - The Committee agreed with the NQF staff preliminary ratings of moderate for both the reliability and validity criteria and did not pursue further discussion.
+The panel of experts concluded with good agreement that the measure as specified is measuring what it intends to measure and that the results of the measurement allow users to make the correct conclusions about the quality of care that is provided and will accurately differentiate quality across providers.
+3. Feasibility: H-5; M-13; L-0; I-0 (3a.

-(3a.
 Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.Susceptibility to inaccuracies/unintended consequences identified 3d.
-Data collection strategy can be implemented)
+Electronic sources; 3c.Susceptibility to inaccuracies/ unintended consequences identified 3d.
+Data collection strategy can be implemented) Rationale: